China gives long-awaited GM crop approvals amid U.S. trade talks

 The approvals, announced on the agriculture ministry’s website, were granted while a U.S. trade delegation is meeting with its counterparts in the Chinese capital this week.

-“It’s a goodwill gesture towards the resolution of the trade issue,” said a China representative of a U.S. agricultural industry association.
+“It’s a goodwill gesture toward the resolution of the trade issue,” said a China representative of a U.S. agricultural industry association.

 “It’s been in the system for a long time but they chose today to release this good news,” he added, declining to be identified due to the sensitivity of the matter.

-Two of the newly approved products - BASF’s RF3 canola and Bayer-owned (BAYGn.DE) Monsanto’s glyphosate-tolerant MON 88302 canola - had been waiting six years for permission.

-The other approved products were DowDuPont Inc’s (DWDP.N) DP4114 corn and DAS-44406-6 soybean, as well as the SYHT0H2 soybean developed by Bayer CropScience and Syngenta (SYENF.PK) but now held by BASF.
+The approved products included DowDuPont Inc’s (DWDP.N) DP4114 Qrome corn and DAS-44406-6 soybean, known as Enlist E3, as well as the SYHT0H2 soybean developed by Bayer CropScience and Syngenta (SYENF.PK) but now held by German chemical company BASF.

-“We are happy to see the regulatory approval of our seed traits progressing in China,” Corteva Agriscience, the agriculture unit of DowDuPont, said by email.
+The other two newly approved products - BASF’s RF3 canola and Bayer-owned (BAYGn.DE) Monsanto’s glyphosate-tolerant MON 88302 canola - had been waiting six years for permission.

+The approvals came as farmers in North America were deciding which seeds to plant this spring.
+China before the trade war bought some 60 percent of U.S. soybeans and U.S. farmers do not widely plant varieties it has not approved.

+The newly approved canola will allow farmers in Canada to boost production, according to Jim Everson, president of industry group the Canola Council.

 Five other products known to be seeking approvals were not given the green light, including two GM alfalfa products developed by Monsanto and two DowDuPont soybean traits.